Maximepzv/Server-API-like-IFTTT/server/README.md

-## GET Authentication with Facebook
+## POST Authentication with Facebook
 `http://localhost:8080/api/auth/facebook`
 #### Description
-Create or find user in database then creates a signed token and returns it in query params in the callback url
+Create or find user in database then creates a signed token and returns it